acorn-io/library/mongodb/README.md

 Please replace  `$HOSTNAME` with your actual hostname and `$HOSTNAME1` and `$HOSTNAME2` with alternative hostnames you want to allow access to the MongoDB replica set.
 You can add more alternative hostnames if needed.

 #### Create Acorn secret
 Once certificates are prepared, create an Acorn secret using the following command.
+Do not change key field names `cert-key` and `ca`.
 ```shell
 acorn secret create --data=@cert-key=mongo.pem --data=@ca=ca.crt mongo-tls-cert
 ```
 #### Bind Acorn tls secret at runtime
-When running the Acorn you have to bind in the Acorn secret including certificates and set `--tlsMode` to one of `allowTLS`, `preferTLS` or `requireTLS`.
+When running the Acorn you have to bind in the Acorn secret(created above) including certificates and set `--tlsMode` to one of `allowTLS`, `preferTLS` or `requireTLS`.
 ```
 acorn run -s mongo-tls-cert:tls-certs [MONGODB_ACORN_IMAGE] --tlsMode=requireTLS
 ```